CollectionBuilder/cb-docs/docs/03_metadata/cdm_metadata.md

 ### collectionid *(Only required if you are pulling in multiple CONTENTdm collections using the CollectionBuilder-CONTENTdm version)*:
 - This is the collection alias assigned by a collection creator in CONTENTdm.
 - Example Input: `archivalidaho`

+### youtubeid (Only required if your collection contains YouTube videos):
+- This is the unique string assigned to a video when it is uploaded to YouTube.
+An easy way to find this is to look at the url for your YouTube video.
+The ID will be the string attached to the end of this url: https://www.youtube.com/watch?v=
+- Example value: `sHhk1eAgopU`

+---

 ## Fields Required for Visualizations